How to submit your work to the White Lily Society

 What to submit, how to submit, and everything in between.

-So, a little birdie told me that you want to submit your work to the White Lily Society.
+A little birdie told us that you want to submit your work to the White Lily Society.
 Great news!
 That’s a completely feasible quest, as the White Lily Society is indeed open to submissions.
-We’re looking for new magnificent writing, artwork, photography and anything else you could ever imagine by young, passionate creatives.
+We are always looking for new magnificent writing, artwork, photography and anything else you could ever imagine by young, passionate creatives.
 This post will cover what we’re looking for, the terms of submission, and how to submit your work.

 Now, let’s get acquainted, shall we?